Enngage/kontent-ai-assets-report/readme.md

 To configure App rename the `.env.template` to `.env` and fill in all keys.

-To run script install node.js & with node.js command prompt navigate to script folder and run:
+To run the script use:

 `npm i`
 `npm start`